 Topically apply XERESE 5 times per day for 5 days.
 Therapy should be initiated as early as possible after the first signs and symptoms (i.e., during the prodrome or when lesions appear).

 For each dose, topically apply a quantity of XERESE sufficient to cover the affected area, including the outer margin.
 Avoid unnecessary rubbing of the affected area to avoid aggravating or transferring the infection.
-For adolescents 12 years of age and older, the dosage is the same as in adults.
+For children 6 years of age and older, the dosage is the same as in adults.

 Dosage Forms and Strengths

 Each gram of XERESE contains 5% (w/w) acyclovir and 1% (w/w) hydrocortisone in an aqueous cream base.

 XERESE is intended for cutaneous use only for herpes labialis of the lips and around the mouth.
 XERESE should not be used in the eye, inside the mouth or nose, or on the genitals.